 - Reach through the unaffected leg with your hands and GENTLY pull upwards.

 - You will feel a stretch in your buttock (on the right leg in the picture).

 - Hold for 30 seconds.

 First of all, try this stretch on your affected side.
 However, for many people, stretching the affected side makes the problem worse.
-If you fall into that category of people, try the following:
+If you fall into that category of people, you could try the following:

-Stretch the unaffected side instead!
+Stretching the unaffected side instead!

-This sounds like unusual advice – but it can actually help to relieve tension on the pelvis as a whole and help muscle imbalances directly, relieving some of the pressure on your affected piriformis.
+This sounds like unusual advice – but it can actually help to relieve tension on the pelvis as a whole and help muscle imbalances directly, relieving some of the pressure on the affected piriformis.
 In this way, stretching the opposite side can be an effective piriformis syndrome treatment.

 You can see a video demonstration of this exercise here:

 Unfortunately, while being over 50 or inactive doesn’t increase the chances of suffering from piriformis syndrome, as we age or become inactive we lose muscle strength in key areas around the pelvis.

 This leaves you at a high risk of suffering from a muscle imbalance that can cause piriformis syndrome over time.